SEN Support

 Pupils with SEN support in East Riding schools

-SEN Support is what schools and similar settings use to find and meet the needs of children with special educational needs (SEN).
-Schools offer a range of support for all children and young people.
+Special Educational Needs (SEN) Support is what schools and similar settings use to find and meet the needs of children with SEN. Schools offer a range of support for all children and young people.
 Those with SEN may require extra support at different stages of their education.

-The School Census DfE Statistics (June 2023) document embedded below, highlights a number of key statistics and trends relating to SEN Support in schools.
-Click anywhere in this paragraph to expand the section fully.
+The School Census DfE Statistics (June 2024) document embedded below, highlights a number of key statistics and trends relating to SEN Support in schools, it is the same document which features on the EHC plan page.

 Please note pupils with an EHC Plan also feature within the document, however key points about those will feature on the EHCP page.
 Also, East Riding schools can contain children with SEN Support who live in other local authority areas, so this particular section is not exclusively about East Riding residents with SEN Support.

 The document embedded within this section provides attainment outcomes for Early Years, Phonics, Key Stage 1, Key Stage 2 and Key Stage 4 by SEN category.
 Also included is Level 2 (5 GCSEs 9-4 or equivalent) and Level 3 (2 A levels or equivalent) Attainment at age 19.
-Click anywhere in this paragraph to expand the section fully.
+Please note that this is a 2023 document, with an updated version likely to be produced in the Autumn of 2024, It is also the same document which features on the EHC plan page.

 Key points from this document will follow underneath.